hrsimsin/react-fakestore/README.md

 - &nbsp; List all products of a particular category
 - &nbsp; Add products to the local cart (in state).
 - &nbsp; A checkout section where you can
-&nbsp;&nbsp;  -- &nbsp; Users can see their entire cart &nbsp;&nbsp;  -- &nbsp; Allow users to remove particular products &nbsp;&nbsp;  -- &nbsp; Allow users to clear the cart &nbsp;&nbsp;  -- &nbsp; Allow users to see a total amount
+&nbsp; &nbsp;  -- &nbsp; Users can see their entire cart &nbsp; &nbsp;  -- &nbsp; Allow users to remove particular products &nbsp; &nbsp;  -- &nbsp; Allow users to clear the cart &nbsp; &nbsp;  -- &nbsp; Allow users to see a total amount

 ## Authors
-Abhivandan Pandey
+- &nbsp; Abhivandan Pandey
-Anshul Gautam
+- &nbsp; Anshul Gautam
-Harsimar Singh
+- &nbsp; Harsimar Singh

 # Getting Started with Create React App